 How I can help you

-Having studied with Claudia Citovitz, who developed the programme, through her hospital work and PhD research at the University of Westminster, I am able to bring you the Chinese medical element of this program and will try to help you recover from your stroke as quickly as possible, as part of your support team.
+I am able to bring you the Chinese medical element of leading stroke expert Claudia Citowitz’s innovative research based stroke recovery program and will try to help you recover from your stroke as quickly as possible, as part of your support team.
 I am very happy to work together with conventional medicine colleagues on the NHS and to support other acupuncturists working with stroke patients to consider if there may be further benefits for you from their treatment, that I can offer or advise on.

 When should I start having treatment?